ameyinvent/Personalised-Messages/README.md

 # Gather Contacts

-1.Open Google Contacts webpage and export your contacts.
+1) Open [Google Contacts](https://contacts.google.com "G contacts") webpage and export your contacts.
-2.Ensure to keep this csv as "google.csv" and keep it in the same folder.
+2) Ensure to keep this csv as "google.csv" and keep it in the same folder.

 # Install libraries